baijanathTharu/SciQuiz-react/README.md

 - [x] Quiz
   - [x] Questions
   - [x] Options
-  - [ ] Button for navigating questions (use them as UI component)
-- [ ] Implement some kind of routing in the application
+- [x] Implement some kind of routing in the application
-- [ ] About SciQuiz app page
+- [x] About SciQuiz app page

 ---